bioexcel/biobb_structure_checking/README.md

-  --limit ATOM_LIMIT    Limit on number of atoms, 0: nolimit --debug               Add debug information --force_save          Force saving an output file even if no modification --check_only          Perform checks only, structure is not modified --non_interactive     Do not prompt for missing parameters --version             show program's version number and exit
+  --limit ATOM_LIMIT    Limit on number of atoms, 0: nolimit --debug               Add debug information --force_save          Force saving an output file even if no modification --rename_terms        Label N-term and C-term as NXXX and CXXX residues (for Amber compatibility) --check_only          Perform checks only, structure is not modified --non_interactive     Do not prompt for missing parameters --version             show program's version number and exit